Banyango/gornament/Readme.md

  - ./templates for the html to add bundle to.
 Add {{ .Templates }} in the `<head>` of your html page.

  -> gornament will output the html in ./

+### Example

+Check out the example dir for an example.